illixion/vscode-vibrancy-continued/README.md

 #### vscode_vibrancy.preventFlash

-Use an alternative method to prevent window flashing when resizing.
+Use a new method for preventing window flashing during resizing.
 Eliminates the need for a refresh interval, but may be less compatible in some cases.

 *boolean, default is true*

 #### vscode_vibrancy.refreshInterval

 Refresh interval (in milliseconds) for making the background transparent after window resizing.
-Lower values make the update less visible at the cost of increased CPU utilization.
-Ignored when using "Prevent Flash" method.
+Lower values make the update less visible at the cost of increased CPU utilization. **Ignored when using "Prevent Flash" method.**

 *value: 1 ~ 1000, default is 10*